Capitalization Rate: Calculator, Formula & What It Is

 - Gross rental yield: This is calculated by dividing a property’s annual rental income by the total cost of the property.
 The total cost of the property should include things like the purchase price, closing costs for obtaining a loan, and expenses incurred for renovations or upgrades.
 A rental yield of 7% or greater is typically considered to be good.

-Unlike the cap rate, many of the methods mentioned above take into consideration your mortgage payments in evaluating an investment property.
-If you’re purchasing a residential home, you can get a low rate with the providers on our list of the best investment property loans.
-If you’re looking to obtain commercial property, our guide on the leading CRE rates goes over how rates are determined to help you get the best pricing available.
+- If you’re looking to obtain commercial property, our guide on the leading commercial real estate rates goes over how rates are determined to help you get the best pricing available.

 Bottom Line